planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 }
 ```

-This is a full subscriptions JSON request, with the credentials redacted, so you'll have
+This is a full subscriptions JSON request, with the credentials redacted, so you’ll have
 to replace your own for it to work.
-Below we'll show the convenience methods that will
+Below we’ll show the convenience methods that will
 help create a custom one more easily.
 If you'd like to get things working for now then
 just replace the 'delivery' section with your cloud credentials, see the
 [core subscriptions delivery docs](https://developers.planet.com/docs/subscriptions/delivery/)